Tackle Trauma With Online Therapy: Healing From Childhood Wounds

 3. What happened after?
 A child with a strong support network and adults willing to guide them through processing the traumatic event are significantly less likely to experience long-lasting negative impacts.
 Children who are left on their own or not provided with an opportunity to heal from the traumatic event healthily are much more likely to experience trauma burdens in adulthood.

 It is impossible to determine the impact of a traumatic event by considering just the event itself.
-In some cases, long-lasting trauma impacts can be reasonably expected, like in the case of a child who experienced physical abuse regularly throughout their childhood.
+In some cases, long-lasting trauma impacts can be reasonably expected, like in the case of a child who experienced physical or sexual abuse regularly throughout their childhood.
 However, in some cases, an event that would seem likely to induce adverse effects later in life, like the loss of a parent, can be almost entirely mitigated by adequately supporting the child after they experienced the traumatic event.

 Adverse childhood experiences